ashahzad4/.Net-documentation/Readme.markdown

 ps.paymentMethodID = 2; // ( 2 is the payment method for sms)
 ```

 You can call *CreatePayment()* with __options__ as an argument.
-These options allows you to set certain custom variables, which will be sent back to you by the HTTP-reporting mechanism of Zaypay whenever your payments have their statuses changed.
+These options allows you to set certain custom variables, which you can use for future reference when you access your payment details on Zaypay.

 ``` csharp